Right Track

 Pre-Referral Actions

-Prior to a referral to the ROE #12 Right Track Truancy Program, ISBE recommends that at least (3), and State Law requires at least (2) intervention attempts by the school to address attendance issues.
+Prior to a referral to the ROE #12 Truancy Program, ISBE recommends that at least (3), and State Law requires at least (2) intervention attempts by the school to address attendance issues.
 These should be documented since dates and intervention types are required on referral forms.
 Some examples of appropriate attendance interventions are as follows (not all-inclusive):

 • Conversations/conferences with student and/or parent